Urethral syndrome; NGU; Non-gonococcal urethritis

 A digital rectal exam will also be performed.

 Women will have abdominal and pelvic exams.
-The health care provider will check for:
+The provider will check for:

-Your health care provider may look into your bladder using a tube with a camera on the end.
+Your provider may look into your bladder using a tube with a camera on the end.
 This is called cystoscopy.

 The following tests may be done: